 Alcohol Advisory Board

-The Alcohol Advisory Board is a seven member board consisting of two city council members, three citizens at large, and two licenses holders.
+The Alcohol Advisory Board (AAB) is a seven member board consisting of two City Council members, three citizens-at-large, and two licenses holders.
 The members are appointed by the Mayor and City Council to serve two year staggered terms.
 The duties of the board are to review and approve or deny all applications for licenses for the sale of liquor, wine and malt beverages, at wholesale and retail by the package and by the drink.
-The AAB also recommends to the Mayor and City Council modifications to the ordinances and policies of the city pertaining to the regulation, control, and taxing of liquor, wine and malt beverages.
+The AAB also recommends to the Mayor and City Council modifications to the ordinances and policies of the City pertaining to the regulation, control, and taxing of liquor, wine and malt beverages.
 Decisions of the Alcohol Advisory Board may be appealed to the Mayor and City Council whose decision is final.
-The Alcohol Advisory Board meets every 3 rd Tuesday of the month at 3:00 P.M. in the City Council Room located on the second floor of City Hall.
+The Alcohol Advisory Board meets every 2nd Monday of the month at 4:00 P.M. in the City Council Chamber located on the second floor of City Hall.

 Downtown Statesboro Development Authority

-The Executive Board meets the 1st Wednesday of each month at 8:30 A.M. at the Arts Center .
+The DSDA meets on the 3rd Wednesday of each month at 9:00 AM at the Averitt Arts Center.

 Statesboro Beautification Commission

-The Statesboro Beautification Commission meets on the 3rd Tuesday of every month at 2:30 P.M. in the Drummer Building located in the alley on the east side of City Hall.
-No meeting will be held in the month of July or December.
+The Statesboro Beautification Commission meets on the 3rd Tuesday of every month at 2:30 P.M. in the Drummer Building located in the alley on the west side of City Hall.
+No meeting will be held in the month of July or December

 Statesboro Planning Commission